プレスリリース

 In the chemical field, instead of the traditional R&D approach that relies heavily on the knowledge, experience and experiments of researchers, materials informatics and information technology such as simulation data, machine learning algorithms and AI prediction are increasingly being used.
 While it is possible to significantly reduce the time and cost required for development, there is a need to perform very demanding calculations with high precision, and the required computational resources are becoming an issue.
 Therefore, there are high expectations for the application of quantum computers, which have strengths in processing complex calculations when compared to conventional computers.

-About Classiq
+Classiq について

 Classiq Technologies, the leading quantum computing platform company provides an all-encompassing platform (Qmod, IDE, and Compiler) with a single point of entry into quantum computing, taking users from algorithm design to execution.
 The high-level descriptive quantum software development environment, tailored to all levels of developer proficiency, automates quantum programming.
 This ensures that a broad range of talents, including those with backgrounds in AI, ML, and linear algebra, can harness quantum computing without requiring deep, specialized knowledge of quantum physics.
 Classiq democratizes access to quantum computing and equips its users to take full advantage of the quantum computing revolution, including access to a broad range of quantum hardware.